-The state of Pakistan was formed during the partition of the Indian sub-continent in 1947, to meet the demands of Indian Muslims for a Sunni Muslim state.
-In 1956 it became the Islamic Republic of Pakistan.
+Pakistan was formed during the partition of the Indian sub-continent in 1947 to provide a state for India’s Muslims and in 1956 it became the Islamic Republic of Pakistan.
 Originally in two parts, East and West Pakistan, the east seceded in 1971 and became Bangladesh.

 Christians in Pakistan

 While Pakistan’s constitution guarantees religious freedom, in practice members of religious minority groups are considered second-class citizens and experience social hostility.
 Christians face discrimination in every aspect of their lives.

 Most Christians are from very poor backgrounds, with little education, and work in badly-paid, dirty and sometimes dangerous jobs such as cleaning sewers, sweeping streets and litter picking or are trapped in slavery as bonded brick kiln labourers.
 Christians often live together in colonies or groups in slums or poor areas of rural villages, making them easy targets for mob attacks by Muslim extremists.

 In recent years, militant Islamists have killed or injured hundreds of Christians in attacks on churches, schools and hospitals.
 The deadliest attack on Christians was the bombing of All Saints Church, Peshawar in September 2013, which killed 127 people.
 In March 2015, 17 Christians were killed in suicide attacks on two churches in Lahore, capital of Punjab province.
 Another eighty were injured in the attacks, which were carried out by Taliban offshoot Jamaat-ul-Ahrar in Youhanabad Colony, one of Pakistan’s largest Christian colonies.